Wacky-Mole/WackysDatabase/README.md

 ## Recipe Options:

 <img src="https://staticdelivery.nexusmods.com/mods/3667/images/1825/1825-1648781719-1526131418.png" width="700"/>

-Recipes NEED to have a unique name.
+Cloned recipes need a unique name.

 If cloning a recipe of a cloned item, clonePrefabName needs to be cloned item prefab.